saw-a-bird/UniversityWebsite/README.md

   ```

-Please try not to spam emails, it'll block all email-related functionality for a day, which will be really inconvenient for all of us.
+Please try not to spam emails, it'll block all email-related functionality for a day, which will be really inconvenient for all of us (UPDATE: The emails are no longer working)

 I already taken care of the server-side code inside the Class ``` Emailer.php ```.
 Feel free to check it.